COVID-19: Recorded Webinars and School Board Member Interviews

-The COVID-19 crisis has caused members of the public education community to re-examine how we do everything from remotely teaching different student populations, to governing via virtual board meetings, to managing school personnel.
+The COVID-19 crisis has caused members of the public education community to re-examine everything from remotely teaching different student populations, to governing via virtual board meetings, to managing school personnel.
 ICSA attorneys answer IASB member questions related to the coronavirus pandemic impacts on Illinois school districts.

 Note: COVID-19-related information rapidly changes.
 This IASB series presents information as of the date recorded.
 Its material was designed to provide information to IASB member districts only and is not a substitute for legal advice from the school board attorney.